andrew/ultimate-awesome/README.md

 - [awesome-NILM-with-code](https://github.com/zhgqcn/awesome-NILM-with-code) - A repository of awesome Non-Intrusive Load Monitoring(NILM) with code.
 - [awesome-trunk-based-dev](https://github.com/cgbystrom/awesome-trunk-based-dev) - A curated list of trunk based development resources.
 - [awesome-desci](https://github.com/DeSciWorldDAO/awesome-desci) - A curated list of awesome DeSci resources, projects, events, articles and more .
-- [awesome-nn-optimization](https://github.com/harsh306/awesome-nn-optimization) - Awesome list for Neural Network Optimization methods.
+- [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
 - [awesome](https://github.com/HyperDbg/awesome) - A list of awesome resources about HyperDbg.
 - [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.
 - [awesome-puredata](https://github.com/MikeMorenoDSP/awesome-puredata) - A curated list of resources for visual programming language Pure Data.